google-deepmind/mujoco/doc/modeling.rst

 The box uses the top-level defaults class "main" to set the values of its undefined attributes, because no other class was specified.
-The body specifies childclass "sub", causing all children of this body (and all their children etc) to use class "sub" unless specified otherwise.
+The body specifies childclass "sub", causing all children of this body (and all their children etc.) to use class "sub" unless specified otherwise.
 So the ellipsoid uses class "sub".
 The sphere has explicitly defined rgba which overrides the default settings.
 The cylinder specifies defaults class "main", and so it uses "main" instead of "sub", even though the latter was specified in the childclass attribute of the body containing the geom.